 Trading Standards, Environmental Health and Licensing teams have worked together to provide advice about the compliance challenges businesses are facing in having to rapidly respond to coronavirus.
 We want businesses to feel confident in taking these major steps.
 The advice below is intended to help you adapt.

 Trading Standards and Environmental Health are offering all SMEs in Peterborough free initial business compliance advice, both legal and operational, on any matters arising from the government’s emergency controls.
-There is a short form to complete after which one of our dedicated businesses advisers will then be in touch.
+Simply email email@example.com, and one of our dedicated businesses advisers will then be in touch.

 In addition, a range of guidance is available on the Business Companion website, run by the Chartered Trading Standards Institute, covering the home improvement, travel and food sectors.